 4. Adjust the controls

 Controllers aren’t just worse hands.
 They are new tools that have their own properties which are being ignored — both as virtual and conventional objects.
 Distributing controls across realities is a handy way to start exploring this.
 Pay attention to what the virtual representations of the controllers can tell you about the bodies behind them.
 Does their orientation tell you where people are?
-Would you be able to guess who is holding one from the movement alone?
+Would you be able to guess who is holding one from the personality of its movement alone?
 It is also important not to forget what roles an observer can play — and to remember you don’t need digital control to control a digital experience.
 Lack of agency is typically believed to cause frustrating tension in VR.
-But taking away or inverting controls can deepen an interaction by creating imbalances for participants to reconcile.
+But taking away or inverting controls can deepen an interaction when it creates imbalances that participants can reconcile.

 5. Consider space

 Virtual spaces have no rules.
 Virtual objects, environments, and physics are often designed to mimic CR, but shouldn’t be expected to do so.
 The properties of space — conventional and virtual alike — provide unique opportunities for interreality.
 Think about how you could store virtual items in physical space, and conversely, where material things might be virtually stored.
 Play with the roles people play in the space they occupy.
 To establish a shared spatial understanding between CR and VR parties, it can be helpful to limit the virtual space you create to the physical space it inhabits.
 Have fun with the dissonance you can create between what people expect from virtual vs. conventional space.
 Are all objects in the same dimension?
 Will the feedback be helpful or hurtful?
 Will your spaces lead, mislead, or just simply be?

 Of course, these are not the only concepts involved in shaping an interreality.
 There are many many other themes and patterns and behaviors and potential applications in this new liminal reality that are yet to be explored; for the more or less unknown future of VR, interreality is one starting point for us to do so.